lanl/dsi/examples/ndp/README.md

 Explore table structure and get statistical summaries.

 - Use `dsi.list()` to see available tables
+- Get list as collection (returns list of table names)
-- Use `dsi.summary()` to get column statistics
+- Use `dsi.summary()` to get column statistics with SQL-style types
-- View data types, unique values, min/max, averages
+- View data types (INTEGER, TEXT, OBJECT), unique values, min/max, averages

 ### 6. display_basic.py

 Preview table data with basic display options.

-- Use `dsi.display()` to see table contents
+- Use `dsi.display()` to see table contents (shows ALL columns by default)
 - Control number of rows displayed
-- View default columns for each table
+- Use `display_cols` parameter to select specific columns
+- View both datasets and resources tables

 ### 7. display_advanced.py

 Advanced display options for customized table views.

+- Show all columns with default behavior
-- Specify exact columns to display
+- Specify exact columns to display with custom selection
-- Show all columns with `display_cols='all'`
+- Create minimal, extended, and metadata-rich views
 - Control output formatting for specific needs

 ### 8. find_basic.py